zmzhang8/MioLingo/deletion.md

 ## Data We Collect

 Our application uses email sign-in with a One-Time Password (OTP) solely for authentication purposes.
 We **do not** collect or store any personal information beyond the email address required to log you in and identify your account within the authentication system.
-No additional profile data, usage details (beyond what's necessary for basic app function), or other personal information is gathered or stored.
+No additional profile data or other personal information is gathered or stored.

 ## Deleting Your Account

-Since the only data associated with your account is the email address used for login, "deleting your account" means removing this email address from our authentication system.
-To permanently delete your authentication record, please navigate to the account page within the app and initiate the deletion process.
+To permanently delete your authentication record, please navigate to the settings page within the app and initiate the deletion process.
+We retain a limited set of data (e.g. subscription history) necessary for basic app function.

 ## Subscriptions